microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

 - `config_constraints` (optional): A list of config constraints to be satisfied.
 - `metric_constraints` (optional): A list of metric constraints to be satisfied. e.g., `['precision', '>=', 0.9]`.

 The third step is to specify constraints for search.
-One notable property of `flaml.tune` is that it is able to finsh the tuning process (obtaining good results) within a required resource constraint.
+One notable property of `flaml.tune` is that it is able to finish the tuning process (obtaining good results) within a required resource constraint.
 A user can either provide the resource constraint in terms of wall-clock time (in seconds) through the argument `time_budget_s`, or in terms of the number of trials through the argument `num_samples`.
 The following code show three use cases: (1) Set a resource constraint of 60 seconds wall-clock time for the tuning.
 (2) Set a resource constraint of 100 trials for the tuning.

 ```python
 flaml.tune.run(..., time_budget_s=60, ...)